 Abnormalities of the endocrine system are very common in pets.
 We frequently diagnose and manage the following diseases:

 This condition is most often diagnosed in cats, and is a disorder resulting from the excessive production and secretion of thyroid hormones by the thyroid gland.
 Common clinical signs of hyperthyroidism include weight loss, increased appetite, hyperactivity, restlessness, hair coat changes, increased water consumption and urination, vomiting, and diarrhea.
 We can manage your cat’s hyperthyroidism with medical therapy using methimazole.
-We also partner with Dr. Ralph Weichselbaum and the Animal Emergency & Referral Center to provide radioactive iodine I 131 therapy for your cat.
+We can also provide referrals to several facilities in the Twin Cities that provide radioactive iodine (i131) therapy for treatment of hyperthyroidism.
 For more information on hyperthyroidism, please click here.

 This condition is most often diagnosed in dogs, and is a disorder in which the thyroid gland does not produce the normal amount of thyroid hormones.
 The most common clinical signs include lethargy, mental dullness, inactivity, weight gain, hair coat changes, and cold intolerance.
 We can manage your dog’s hypothyroidism with medical therapy using thyroxine.
 For more information on hypothyroidism, please click here.